lorecchia/convex/docs/index.md

 Your activity on Piazza may be taken into account as part of the participation component of your grade.

 - We will use the [Blackboard website for CS131](learn.bu.edu) for its gradesheet capability and for some self-assessment tasks.

-## Clickers

-During lecture, we will be using clickers as an audience response system.
-All students should set up a clicker (or use the equivalent smartphone app) and register it for CS 131 by following the [instructions here](clicker.html).

-## Textbooks

-The main textbook for this class will be [**Discrete Mathematics and Its Applications** by **Kenneth Rosen**](https://www.amazon.com/Discrete-Mathematics-Its-Applications-Seventh/dp/0073383090/ref=sr_1_1?ie=UTF8&qid=1482709210&sr=8-1&keywords=discrete+mathematics+and+its+applications+7th+edition ).
-The book is also available at the campus bookstore.

-At the beginning of the term, we will learn the basics of logic, set notation, and elementary proof techniques.
-If you are unfamiliar with devising and writing proofs, you may consider the textbook [**How To Prove It: A Structured Approach** by **Daniel Velleman**](http://www.amazon.com/How-Prove-It-Structured-Approach/dp/0521675995/ref=dp_ob_title_bk).
-Available on Amazon and at the campus bookstore.

 ## Exams